📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Check if player is equipping weapon Long Sword in slot 1

-Check if the player is equipping a weapon type using its id or name
+Return true if player is equipping a weapon with a certain type

-Check if player is equipping weapon type Sword in slot 1
+equippedWeaponType('Sword') - Return true if player is equipping a weapon type "Sword" in slot 1

-Return the value from the notetag of equipped weapon
+Return the value from the notetag box of equipped weapon

 Case 1: equippedWeaponNotetag('capacity') >= 7